Hawaii lava finally reaches the Pacific — only to create another deadly danger

 “The consistency of lava is now changing,” CNN meteorologist Allison Chinchar said.
 “Now it is runnier, but that is allowing it to move faster.”

-The volcano has led to almost two dozen fissures that have cracked open the earth’s surface — purging fountains of lava and dangerous sulfur dioxide.
+The volcano has caused almost two dozen fissures to crack the Earth’s surface open — purging fountains of lava and dangerous sulfur dioxide.

 And some fissures refuse to die.